logo for my-island-penang.com

 Casual wear is accepted everywhere, swimsuits are acceptable at the beach, but if you go into a place such as the Post Office, government office or shopping, I recommend that you wear shorts and a tank top over your swimsuit.

-For sight seeing, casual wear like tee shirts, or clothes made of light cotton or other moisture absorbing fabric is great.
 Flip flops, strappy sandals can be worn and are most comfortable footwear for walking or just enjoying our street hawkers in any part of town.
 Just to inform you though, Malaysia, being a Muslim country, there are NO nude beaches in Penang Introduction.
-So when you are in public, it is advisable to dress decently, casual or full attire.
-Public nudity is an offense and you might land up in jail.

 You can wear your swimsuits walking along the beaches or along the coastal areas and when you have to do some walking or touring in urban areas, please put on your casual clothes.
 Swim wear, sunglasses and sun block will be good for your fun time on the beach.